qscat/qscat/docs/source/manual/tabs/shoreline_change.rst

 .. figure:: /img/shoreline_change/shoreline-change-tab-additional-parameters.png
    :align: center
+   :alt: Additional Parameters in Shoreline Change Tab

-   Additional Parameters section in Shoreline Change tab.
+   Additional Parameters section in Shoreline Change Tab

 Currently, additional parameters include a field that defines the confidence interval value for calculating LCI and WCI.
 The default value is 99.7%, based on DSAS :cite:p:`2018:dsasv5`.